 The Tortoise MLP Index® is a float-adjusted, capitalization-weighted index of energy master limited partnerships (MLPs).
 The Tortoise North American Pipeline IndexSM is a float-adjusted, capitalization-weighted index of pipeline companies domiciled in the U.S. and Canada.
 The Bloomberg Barclays U.S. Aggregate Bond Index is a broad-based flagship benchmark that measures the investment-grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 The index includes treasuries, government-related and corporate securities, mortgage-backed securities (agency fixed-rate and hybrid adjustable rate mortgage pass-through securities), commercial mortgage-backed securities (agency and non-agency) and asset-backed securities.
-The FTSE NAREIT Equity REIT Index is an unmanaged capitalization-weighted index of all U.S. equity real estate investment trust.
-The S&P 500[®] Index is an unmanaged, market-value weighted index of stocks that is widely regarded as the standard for measuring large-cap U.S. stock market performance.
+The S&P 500® Index is an unmanaged, market-value weighted index of stocks that is widely regarded as the standard for measuring large-cap U.S. stock market performance.
 It is not possible to invest directly in an index.

-The Tortoise MLP Index® and the Tortoise North American Pipeline IndexSM are the exclusive property of Tortoise Index Solutions LLC, which has contracted with S&P Opco, LLC (a subsidiary of S&P Dow Jones Indices LLC) to calculate and maintain the Index.
+The Tortoise MLP Index[®] and the Tortoise North American Pipeline IndexSM are the exclusive property of Tortoise Index Solutions LLC, which has contracted with S&P Opco, LLC (a subsidiary of S&P Dow Jones Indices LLC) to calculate and maintain the Index.
 The indices is not sponsored by S&P Dow Jones Indices or its affiliates or its third party licensors (collectively, "S&P Dow Jones Indices").
-S&P Dow Jones Indices will not be liable for any errors or ornissions in calculating the Index.
+S&P Dow Jones Indices will not be liable for any errors or omissions in calculating the Index.
 "Calculated by S&P Dow Jones Indices" and its related stylized mark(s) are service marks of S&P Dow Jones Indices and have been licensed for use by Tortoise Index Solutions LLC and its affiliates.
-S&P® is a registered trademark of Standard & Poor's Financial Services LLC ("SPFS"), and Dow Jones[®] is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").
+S&P[®] is a registered trademark of Standard & Poor's Financial Services LLC ("SPFS"), and Dow Jones[®] is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").